Science Hill School (Shelbyville, Kentucky): Architecture

 The Tevises bought the two-story brick home, laid in Flemish bond, in 1825.
 Initially there were eight-rooms, which included a parlor, library, bedroom, central hallway on the ground floor, with a stairway leading to additional bedrooms on the upper floor.
 The school was begun in the library and in 1826, the Tevises added a wing extending east toward the back of the house as a dormitory.
 Teachers and students resided in the dormitory, which had a chapel on the ground floor and an outside stairway.
 The original style was of the Federalist period and featured wide ash floors with reeded doors and window treatments.
 The only room retaining these original features in the downstairs bedroom.

 In the 1840s, during the Greek Revival Period the house was remodeled to reflect the tastes of the era and many of the mouldings were changed.
-The doors and windows featured crossest, or double-mitered ears, at the top of the lintel which was supported by side columns.
+The doors and windows featured crossette, or double-mitered ears, at the top of the lintel which was supported by side columns.
 A second wing was added in 1860 which housed a second dormitory and a northern extension between the house and dormitories adding a dining room, kitchen and pantries.

 In 1861, the courtyard was enclosed by erecting an interior balcony supported by chamfered posts with dentilated moldings.
 Identical stairways, flanking the arched double-door leading to the chapel, ascended from the east end of the courtyard and connected to the second-story rooms.
 Light was provided by an octagonal windowed cupola centered in the roof of the courtyard.

 In the 1880s, when the Poynters took over occupancy of the house, they remodeled the north side, adding a hall and two rooms.
 The relocated the stairway from the right side of the hall to the opposite side and opened the entrance hall to extend into a back hall.
 At the same time, the original entrance was replaced with a door featuring side-lights and a leaded-glass transom.